-We wish to tell you that you can bypass Apple Music’s region lock by simply using a VPN, but unfortunately it doesn’t work that way.
+We wish to tell you that you can bypass Apple Music’s region lock by simply using, but unfortunately, it doesn’t work that way.

-Apple have gone the extra mile to make sure that its customers can’t simply spoof their location to access geo-restricted content.
+Apple has gone the extra mile to make sure that its customers can’t simply spoof their location to access geo-restricted content.

 However, creating a new iTunes account and linking it to the country you desire seems to work flawlessly.

 With that in mind, here’s how to create an iTunes account that’s linked to another country: